PHT-Medic/central/README.md

 This repository contains the realtime application which connects the API with socket based clients.

-### @personalhealthtrain/central-result 🏭
+### @personalhealthtrain/central-train-manager 🏭

 [![npm version](https://badge.fury.io/js/@personalhealthtrain%2Fcentral-result.svg)](https://badge.fury.io/js/@personalhealthtrain%2Fcentral-result)

-This repository contains the Result-Service, to aggregate Results from the image registry
+This repository contains the train manager, which is responsible to route, build and extract a train.

 ## Usage
 Start the ui-, api-, & realtime-application in a single terminal window (or as background process) with the following command: